A grassroots NLP community for Africa, by Africans

 Sustainability - We believe that sustainability is necessary for societal change - that small daily efforts, over a long time are what truly change the world.
 To that, we aim for sustainability of our work, by being fully integrated with technological stakeholders to ensure the community continues to thrive into the future

 Even in the forums which aim to widen NLP participation, Africa is barely represented - despite the fact that Africa has over 2000 languages.
 The 4th Industrial revolution in Africa cannot take place in English.
 It is imperitive that NLP models be developed for the African continent

-As per Martinus (2019), some problems facing machine translation of African languages are as follows:
+As per Martinus (2019), some problems facing NLP in African languages are as follows:

-- Focus: According to Alexander (2009), African society does not see hope for indigenous languages to be accepted as a more primary mode for communication.
-As a result, there are few efforts to fund and focus on translation of these languages, despite their potential impact
+Focus: According to Alexander (2009), African society does not see hope for indigenous languages to be accepted as a more primary mode for communication.
+As a result, there are few efforts to fund and focus on support of these languages, despite their potential impact

-- Low Resourced: The lack of resources for African languages hinders the ability for researchers to do machine translation
+Low Resourced: The lack of resources for African languages hinders the ability for researchers to do NLP

-- Lack of publicly-available benchmarks: Due to the low discoverability and the lack of research in the field, there are no publicly available benchmarks or leaderboards to new compare machine translation techniques to
+Lack of publicly-available benchmarks: Due to the low discoverability and the lack of research in the field, there are no publicly available benchmarks or leaderboards to new compare NLP techniques to

 We propose to change that!
 Only by working together across the African continent can we do this!